kilpkonn/msc-thesis/main.typ

 This is an issue if the generic parameters that the function takes are not present in the return type.

 As we ignore all the functions that have non-default generic parameters we can run this tactic in only forward direction.
-As described in @tactics the tactic avoids functions that return types that contain references.
+The tactic avoids functions that return types that contain references (@tactics).
 However, we do allow function arguments to take items by shared references as this is a common practice to pass by reference rather than value.
 /*
 $